 Examples of controls out of balance:

-In order to achieve a balance between risk and controls, internal controls should be proactive, value-added, cost-effective, and address exposure to risk.
+In order to achieve a balance between risk and controls, internal controls should be proactive, value-added, cost-effective, and reasonably address exposure to risk.

 The Manager’s Responsibility

-• conduct business in an orderly and efficient manner,
+- conduct business in an orderly and efficient manner,

-• safeguard assets and resources, including electronic information resources
+- safeguard assets and resources, including electronic information resources

-• deter and detect errors, fraud, and theft,
+- deter and detect errors, fraud, and theft,

-• produce reliable and timely financial and management information, and
+- produce reliable and timely financial and management information, and

-• ensure adherence to policies and regulations
+- ensure adherence to policies and regulations

-Audit and Consulting Services's Responsibility
+Audit and Compliance Services' Responsibility

 Often, the auditor’s evaluation will include the following internal control elements:

-• Personnel – verify that clearly established lines in regards to authority and responsibility are documented in job descriptions and procedure manual
+- Personnel – verify that clearly established lines in regards to authority and responsibility are documented in job descriptions and procedure manual

-• Authorization Procedures – review supporting information to verify the propriety and validity of transactions
+- Authorization procedures – review supporting information to verify the propriety and validity of transactions

-• Segregation of Duties – review the appropriate placement of duties to reduce the likelihood of errors and irregularities (one individual should not have responsibility for more than one of the three transaction components: authorization, custody, and record keeping)
+- Segregation of duties – review the appropriate placement of duties to reduce the likelihood of errors and irregularities (one individual should not have responsibility for more than one of the three transaction components: authorization, custody, and record keeping)

-• Physical Restrictions – review the safeguarding of university assets, processes, and data
+- Physical restrictions – review the safeguarding of university assets, processes, and data

-• Documentation and Record Retention – review the assurance information that assets and data are controlled and correctly recorded
+- Documentation and record retention – review the assurance information that assets and data are controlled and correctly recorded

-• Operational Internal Controls – review operational risks and how they are addressed
+- Operational internal controls – review operational risks and how they are addressed

 Suggestions for Internal Controls

-• Never sign something you do not understand or that is not completed properly.
+- Never sign something you do not understand or that is not completed properly.

-• Document approvals by signature and date of approval.
+- Document approvals by signature and date of approval.

-• Keep property and data safeguarded.
+- Keep property and data safeguarded.
 Contact your risk management or information technology departments for ideas on techniques.

-• Do reconciliations.
+- Reconcile data to ensure completeness and accuracy.
 Verify different sets of records contain the same data across the board.
 Financial data is important to reconcile, but not the only kind of data that needs reconciling.

-• Maintain support documentation for transactions and key business decisions.
+- Maintain support documentation for transactions and key business decisions.

-• Provide employee performance reviews.
+- Perform employee performance reviews.
 Keep up to date on all areas of employee work related activities, goals, perceptions, ideas, etc.

 Tools to Assist in Designing Internal Controls

-• Guidance from other departments
+- Guidance from other departments

-Audit and Consulting Services or your risk management department can assist by providing tools, hosting a training session or workshop, facilitating a risk assessment, or any combination of these items.
+A&CS or your risk management department can assist by providing tools, hosting a training session or workshop, facilitating a risk assessment, or any combination of these items.